Frequently Asked Questions – Publishers

 Can non-entitled users access content?

-For non-entitled users, publishers can provide access to an alternative version of the research.
+Currently, users don’t see any GetFTR indicator if they are not entitled.
+In future 2020 development, publishers will be able to provide access to an alternative version of the article.
 This will go substantially beyond the abstract, enabling any user to gain a better understanding of the nature of the article.

 How much does GetFTR cost?

 GetFTR can be integrated free of charge into discovery tools, scholarly platforms and library management systems.
 GetFTR will be sustained through financial contributions from participating publishers on a tiered structure according to the volume of published output.

 GetFTR went live with its pilot in April 2020.
 Entitlements information from the five founding partners – American Chemical Society, Elsevier, Springer Nature, Taylor & Francis Group and Wiley – will initially be made available via GetFTR.
 Other publishers are actively encouraged to participate.
 Please contact us for more information if you’re considering participating now or register your interest for updates on the full GetFTR launch.

 An Advisory Board comprising a range of industry and scholarly community participants have also supported GetFTR’s development, with guidance and technical insight from, amongst others, the American Society of Civil Engineers, Atypon, Digital Science, IEEE, Mendeley, Silverchair and Third Iron.

 Three scholarly platforms and discovery tools – Mendeley, ReadCube Papers, and Dimensions – are piloting GetFTR.
 This will enable more experimentation in a live environment, more learning, and more refining of the GetFTR service, making it even better for users.